-The Air Traffic Navigation, Integration, and Coordination System, or ATNAVICS, is the world's only fully autonomous, International Civil Aviation Organization and National Airspace System compliant, radar approach control system transportable in a single C-130 aircraft.
+The Air Traffic Navigation, Integration, and Coordination System, or ATNAVICS, is the world's only fully autonomous, highly mobile, battlefield- proven, International Civil Aviation Organization compliant, complete Ground Controlled Approach (GCA) system that is transportable in a single C-130 aircraft.

-The operations vehicle houses two air traffic control positions and one supervisor position.
-The automation system enables simultaneous surveillance and precision approach operations.
-The vehicle can also support six additional external ATC positions.
+The operations vehicle provides the necessary equipment to support two air traffic control positions and one supervisor position inside the integrated S-788 shelter, and can be located up to 3,200 feet away from the radar vehicle.
+The operations vehicle can also support six additional external ATC positions.